department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 concurrence: incomplete
 children: educationMontgomeryActiveDuty
 order: 2
-aliases:
-  - /education/gi-bill/montgomery-active-duty/
 ---

 <div class="va-introtext">

 If you've served at least 2 years on active duty, find out if you qualify for the Montgomery GI Bill Active Duty (MGIB-AD) program.

 </div>